TMG-nl/sherman/README.md

 ### zepto

-This feature includes Zepto.js into the boot module.
+This feature includes Zepto.js (version 0.8.0) into the boot module.

+If you want to override the version of Zepto.js that is bundled with Sherman, just provide your own version in features/zepto/zepto.js in your project.

 ### hogan